 Day two was an early start at 8am to help muck out and get some fresh air.
 By this time the horses were in a nice quiet state so James allowed us to get present next to their field using the Trust Technique.
 Incredibly, one by one the horses came over to us and began to relax, some falling asleep and some completely lying down, releasing with twitching nostrils, eyes and legs.
 Then we were led into the field and got down to business right next to them.
 Until you experience this it just can’t be put into words in a way that justifies it.
 Being surrounded by horses that are laid down and in a meditative state just doesn’t normally happen!

-Back in the caravan James demonstrated how the technique can be applied to dogs, showing us on a very excitable puppy dalmatian that one of the students had brought in for the day.
-Afterwards you could see a remarkable change in him, now much calmer and happier.
+Back in the caravan, James demonstrated how the technique can be applied to dogs, showing us on a very excitable puppy dalmatian that one of the students had brought in for the day.
+Afterwards, you could see a remarkable change in him, now much calmer and happier.

-Working with the horses and with some interesting self-healing exercises you soon discover that by getting into the present moment we are actually healing ourselves at the same time.
-It’s like reiki and meditation that allow us to find that inner peace at our core that promotes self-healing on a number of levels.
-By the end of the two days you feel like you have had a life-changing experience.
+Working with the horses and with some interesting self-healing exercises, you soon discover that by getting into the present moment we are actually healing ourselves at the same time.
+It’s like reiki and meditation that allows us to find that inner peace at our core that promotes self-healing on a number of levels.
+By the end of the two days, you feel like you have had a life-changing experience.
 Personally, I know I want to do this more so I’ll be signing up for the practitioner course next year so I can understand it more deeply and offer it as a service to people who have issues with their pets.
 The great thing is that it works perfectly alongside animal communication and healing.
 To get a good taste of the Trust Technique you can view some online videos which offer an introduction at a very reasonable rate.
 It’s ideal if you are keen to learn but can’t make one of the workshops this year.
 Going on the workshop and being taught by James is the best way though, getting that hands-on experience and being able to ask questions is invaluable.

-Since finishing the workshop I have been practicing on my two dogs at home, although they don’t take much encouragement to fall asleep anyway!
+Since finishing the workshop I have been practising on my two dogs at home, although they don’t take much encouragement to fall asleep anyway!
 I have been using it with training them to great effect and it definitely does enhance the animal communications.
 I’m feeling a stronger connection with them after just a few sessions.
-I really can’t recommend this workshop enough, you will come away with your eyes wide open to the incredible possibilities this technique offers, and if you can apply your learning to just a few animals you will have done a great service to our four legged friends.
+I really can’t recommend this workshop enough, you will come away with your eyes wide open to the incredible possibilities this technique offers, and if you can apply your learning to just a few animals you will have done a great service to our four-legged friends.

 Visit www.trust-technique.com for more details.